TanishaVerma-08/TanishaVerma-08/README.md

 -----------------------

 An Aspiring Data Scientist,
-I'm a sophomore pursuing Bachelor's degree in BE CSE AI & ML.
+I'm a pre-final year student pursuing Bachelor's degree in BE CSE AI & ML.
 I have an intense fascination for data science and am eager to start a career in this exciting industry.

 🌟 I am particularly interested in leveraging data science to solve real-world problems and drive data-informed decision-making.
 I am currently seeking opportunities to apply my skills in a professional setting, collaborate with like-minded individuals, and contribute to the success of a data-driven organization.